![]() |

-Al was a chemical engineer who gladly worked the stand during the late shift often going past midnight wrapping those Vienna hot dogs and fries together.
+Al was a chemical engineer who gladly worked the stand during the late shift, often going past midnight and wrapping those Vienna hot dogs and fries together.
 It was the hangout best remembered for its vitality as a happening little shack and the center of the neighborhood activity for many years.

-The Ranch, as it was known, is gone now but will always be a part of the north side culture.
-Vienna Beef inducted the Red Hot Ranch on September 24, 2010.
+The Ranch is gone now but will always be a part of Chicago's north side and suburban cultures.

-Compiled by Dr. Neil Gale, Ph.D.
+Copyright © 2019 by Dr. Neil Gale, Ph.D.
+All rights reserved.

 I would get a bag of wonderful (but greasy) fries and eat them on my bike ride home to Pratt and Richmond.
 SuperFuel!